My family and I love to travel and explore new places. We have been blessed to travel all over the United States.

-Note: Plan at being at the trailhead early as this is a very popular hike and parking is limited.
+Note: Plan to be at the trailhead early as this is a very popular hike, and parking is limited.
 We did not arrive until early afternoon and were very lucky to snag a parking spot as someone was pulling out.
 I highly recommend this hike.

 4. Hike to Virginia Falls

 Virginia Falls is one of the most impressive waterfalls in the Glacier National Park.
 It plunges 50 feet off a large rock cliff, which makes you feel very small when standing at the base of the falls.
 It is also a good place to cool off on a hot day as there is a lot of spray coming off the falls.